-This bill amends existing law regarding child custody proceedings in Louisiana by introducing provisions for court-ordered mental health evaluations and child custody evaluations.
-It allows the court to order these evaluations for good cause and specifies that they must be conducted by licensed mental health professionals.
+This bill amends existing laws regarding child custody proceedings in Louisiana by introducing provisions for court-ordered mental health evaluations and child custody evaluations.
+It allows the court to order these evaluations for good cause, specifying that they must be conducted by licensed mental health professionals.
 The bill outlines the qualifications required for these professionals, including the necessity for training in domestic abuse cases.
-Additionally, it establishes guidelines for the costs associated with these evaluations, stating that the court may allocate costs based on the parties' ability to pay and may reserve the right to reallocate costs upon conclusion of the case.
+Additionally, it establishes guidelines for the costs associated with these evaluations, stating that the court may allocate costs based on the parties' ability to pay and may reserve the right to reallocate costs upon the conclusion of the case.

 HB236 Engrossed: